 According to Dr Nicolas Postel-Vinay, specialist in eHealth at the European Georges Pompidou Hospital, Paris, the major problem for doctors is being able to bring together all the appropriate data from the various parties involved in the care pathway.
 “To be in the best position to provide a patient with a quick and accurate diagnosis and treatment, we need all the relevant data and completed documentation on hand straight away.
 This is very difficult in the current system’’.
 France has already begun phasing out paper records with November’s launch of the DMP in French, or EHR (Electronic Health Records) initiative.
 A patient’s healthcare data can now be stored securely online making it much easier to access and share.

 Nevertheless, digital is not a universal remedy… In the French system, online consultations are considered a viable alternative to trips to the doctor for communities with little access to healthcare, and the state has been reimbursing fees since September 2018.
 However, while online consultations can help save time even in areas with good medical facilities, do they actually result in fewer physical appointments?
 “A physical consultation would still be required if there was any ambiguity regarding a patient’s diagnosis, or any data was missing”, answers Postel-Vinay.
 “There’s also the argument that a remote diagnosis risks complicating the care pathway leading to an increase in the amount of care needed and the costs incurred’’.
-Despite these reservations, eHealth moved quickly, with French startup Doctolib engaging in online consultations less that two weeks after the French state had committed to funding them.
+Despite these reservations, eHealth moved quickly, with French startup Doctolib engaging in online consultations less than two weeks after the French state had committed to funding them.

 Protecting data and respecting patient confidentiality